The Bankrate promise

-Millions of Americans use mutual funds to help meet their financial goals, but you may not know exactly what they are or how to start investing in them.
+Millions of Americans use mutual funds to help meet their investment and retirement goals, but you may not know exactly what they are or how to start investing in them.
 Like many financial products, they can be intimidating at first, but mutual funds are fairly simple to understand with a little help.

 What is a mutual fund?